-The Governor held up Long Beach as a model for vaccinating teachers, saying the local school district has announced the reopening of elementary schools late next month.
+Newsom made his latest stop in Long Beach because the local school district has announced the reopening of elementary schools late next month, the biggest in the state.